tthorntone/AdNauseam-Wiki/How-to-whitelist-a-web-site.md

 ![µBlock's popup](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/popup-1.png)

+### Tips

-Tip: if you press the `Ctrl` key as you click the power button, this will whitelist only the current web page, not the whole site (true since [version 0.3.2.0](https://github.com/gorhill/uBlock/releases/tag/0.3.2.0))
+If you press the `Ctrl` key as you click the power button, this will whitelist only the current web page, not the whole site (true since [version 0.3.2.0](https://github.com/gorhill/uBlock/releases/tag/0.3.2.0))

+Also, you can whitelist a section of a web site.
+This can currently only be done by editing manually your whitelist.
+If you add an asterisk `*` at the end of a URL, all the pages which **starts** exactly with that URL will be whitelisted.